Chelsea cruise as Kante rocket inspires Leicester rout

-Chelsea swept to a 3-0 win at Leicester as N'Golo Kante's rocket helped the Premier League leaders move six points clear at the top on Saturday.
+Chelsea swept to a 3-0 win at Leicester as N'Golo Kante's rocket helped the Premier League leaders move four points clear at the top on Saturday.

 Chelsea cruise as Kante rocket inspires Leicester rout